Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Main Text

-We now turn our attention to the dynamics of the random walks.
-For Brownian diffusion, the one-dimensional displacement probability distribution function given by PDF$(x,\tau)=P\Big(X(t+\tau)-X(t)=x\Big)$ is a Gaussian distribution with size $\sqrt{2 D \tau}$ where $D$ is the diffusion coefficient.
-Here we find that our random walks are best described instead by a two-component Gaussian model (Fig. 2e).
-The central part of the distribution, with size $\sim$20 nm, remains of constant size corresponding to the localization uncertainty when a trajectory is trapped.
+Turning our attention to the emitter motion, we find that their one-dimensional displacement probability density function\cite{anthony2006methods} PDF(x,$\tau$) follows a two-component Gaussian distribution (Fig. 2e).
+The central part of the distribution remains of constant size ($\approx$20 nm) corresponding to the localization uncertainty when a trajectory is trapped.
 The tails of the distribution however enlarge with increasing lag time, characterizing hopping events.
-As shown in Fig. 2f, the scaling of the hopping tail size indeed follows Brownian diffusion with $D $= 9.1$\times$10$^{-14}$m$^2$/s, that is 4 to 5 orders of magnitude slower than bulk liquid molecular diffusion coefficients.
-While this observation makes it impossible to resolve the molecular travel time between defects, it allows for imaging defect-mediated molecular dynamics with standard cameras of 10 ms time resolution, which we propose here as a tool for nanofluidics.
+As shown in Figure 2f, the hopping tail size scales as $\sqrt{2 D \tau}$ with lag time $\tau$, which corresponds to Brownian diffusion with a diffusion coefficient $D $= 9.1$\times$10$^{-14}$m$^2$/s, which is over four orders of magnitude slower than bulk liquid molecular diffusion coefficients.
+While this observation makes it impossible to resolve the molecular travel time between defects, this slowdown enables the detection of bright emission from localized spots, which we now propose as a spectral sensing tool.